Logo of AltuMED featuring a stylized letter A and the tagline Smarter, Healthier Revenue in blue and gray text.

 Ensures patient safety

-Confirming that providers have adequate qualifications minimizes the risk of providers delivering subpar medical care.
-This, in turn, reduces the likelihood of medical errors that could potentially harm patients.
+Ensuring provider qualifications reduces the risk of subpar care.
+This reduces the risk of medical errors harming patients.

 Upholds quality of care